lexDAO/LexLockerV2/README.md

 ## Gas-less Invoicing

 Using the standard for off-chain signature recovery, [EIP-712](https://eips.ethereum.org/EIPS/eip-712), LexLocker allows a `receiver` party to sign and request an escrow deposit without needing to spend gas.
-In this manner, more legal privity can be established between parties (aside from course of performance), as key signatures between both `depositor` and `receiver` are established upon the registration with the `depositWithInvoiceSig` function.
+In this manner, more legal privity can be established between parties (aside from course of performance), as key signatures between both `depositor` and `receiver` are established upon the registration with the `depositInvoiceSig` function.

 ## Deployments